 Where do I transfer?

-The short answer is it depends.
+The short answer is that it depends.
 Amtrak will indicate that you must self-transfer when booking or window shopping for trips.

 A self-transfer is when you need to catch the next section of your trip at a different location.
 The transfers could be a short walk, like in Pittsburg, PA, where the bus station is across the street.